Lopez Family Foundation International Telehealth Program

 - Remote second-opinion of computed tomography (CT scan) and magnetic resonance imaging (MRI) of critically-ill children by the experts at Children’s Hospital Los Angeles via live link to Puerto Rico from Los Angeles

 - Case discussion of reviewed studies to provide mutual learning opportunities

-The Tele-Radiology program also provides medical training for radiology residents at the University of Puerto Rico Pediatric Hospital.
-Monthly archived case review sessions with local radiology residents and staff — as well as regularly broadcasted lectures — will help raise their level of expertise and expose the teams to new medical topics across different specialty areas.
+The Tele-Radiology program also provided medical training for radiology residents at the University of Puerto Rico Pediatric Hospital.
+Monthly archived case review sessions with local radiology residents and staff — as well as regularly broadcasted lectures — helped raise their level of expertise and exposed the teams to new medical topics across different specialty areas.

-Tele-Education is another major focus of our telehealth program in Puerto Rico.
-Children's Hospital physicians who have academic appointments as faculty at the Keck School of Medicine of the University of Southern California, provide educational lectures on specific topics chosen by the residents in accordance with the residency curriculum in our partner hospitals and the American Academy of Pediatrics’ learning objectives.
+Tele-Education was another major focus of our telehealth program in Puerto Rico.
+Children's Hospital physicians who have academic appointments as faculty at the Keck School of Medicine of the University of Southern California, provided educational lectures on specific topics chosen by the residents in accordance with the residency curriculum in our partner hospitals and the American Academy of Pediatrics’ learning objectives.

-These lectures are conducted live like a “virtual classroom," which allows residents to interact with prominent faculty at Children’s Hospital just like they would in an in-person classroom.
-In addition, these lectures are recorded for residents who may have missed the live lecture and can thus be used by future program partners as a resource.
+These lectures were conducted live like a “virtual classroom," which allowed residents to interact with prominent faculty at Children’s Hospital just like they would in an in-person classroom.
+In addition, these lectures were recorded for residents who may have missed the live lecture and could thus be used by future program partners as a resource.

 The recorded Pediatric Board Review sessions can be found in the Lopez Family Foundation Health Video Library with limited access to partners.

 In June 2012, Children's Hospital and the Lopez Family Foundation launched a second telehealth program in Panama.
 Together, they worked with three major pediatric centers, one rural hospital and three rural clinics in Panama: